Satish Gangaiah & His Inspiring Freelance Illustrator Journey!

 CG.
 What are the messages that you aim at bringing across through your artwork?

 Satish.
 I always begin with a systematic understanding of the requirement or the subject.
-The next step is research; it is vital as it helps me explore multiple possibilities in representation as well as making a delivery of content more efficient.
-It also gives a good foundation to base their concepts and ideas.
-After that I start compiling mood boards and inspirations for the ideas.
+The next step is research; it is vital as it helps me explore multiple possibilities in representation as well as making the delivery of content more efficient.
+It also gives a good foundation on to base their concepts and ideas.
+After that, I start compiling mood boards and inspirations for the ideas.
 I also start making key sketches in tandem.
 This helps me keep the idea fresh and innovative.
 I believe by giving this amount of time prior to making an artwork always adds value to it.
-The next process is all about developing the idea into an artwork
+The next process is all about developing the idea into an artwork.